workflow4metabolomics/tool-bank-hmdb/README.txt

 use Encode;

 # libs CPAN PERL :
-$ perl -e 'use Text::CSV' 	- KO
+$ perl -e 'use Text::CSV' 	- OK
 use LWP::Simple;		- OK
 use LWP::UserAgent;		- OK
 use URI::URL;			- OK